 Welcome to Year 3W’s class page 2020-2021

 We would like to offer you and your child an incredibly warm welcome to Year 3 and an even warmer welcome back to school since lockdown.
-We are certain that the past six months have been a challenge in many ways, but hopefully in between home-schooling and working from home, you have made lots of lovely memories together.
-We are enjoying settling into our new class.
-The children have already begun to form friendships and set new goals, creating an encouraging team of learners.
-We are looking forward to teaching and guiding them throughout this year.
+In Year 3, we have high expectations of all of the children, through behaviour and being ready to learn and grow as a team and individuals.
+We are looking forward to teaching and guiding them throughout the rest of this year.
 We will work hard and make sure we have lots of fun along the way and having a strong relationship between home and school will lead to a rewarding year for us all, but especially your wonderful children.

-Please do not hesitate to speak to us if you have any questions throughout the year,
+Please do not hesitate to speak to us if you have any questions throughout the year.

-Things to remember:
+Things to remember

 ~ Your child will be given a new reading book to take home every Monday.
 They will need to return this on Friday.